blengerich/GenAMap/README.md

 ## Bazel Quick Notes
 Bazel is Google's open source build tool.
 It can build and test any compiled language, and standardizes our builds so we don't have to rely on IDE-generated targets or hand-crafted Makefiles.
-To try it out you can use a few of the examples included in the src folder.
+Once you have installed the dependencies, you can try a few of the examples included in the src folder.

 ```bash
 cd src